googleapis/google-cloud-java/docs/client_retries.md

 i.e. If the total timeout has not been exceeded, but the latest attempt receives a non-retryable status code.

 *The client library will mark a status code as retryable internally.
-It is marked as retryable if the response's status code matches with any of an RPC's configure retryable status codes.
+It is marked as retryable if the response's status code matches with any of an RPC's configured retryable status codes.

 **When configuring the RPC bounds, you may configure the bounds for each attempt as well as the total RPC's bounds.
 The retry algorithm will ensure that an individual attempt's bounds falls within